M66B/FairEmail/FAQ.md

 Since version 1.1485 it is possible to temporarily enable debug mode in the miscellaneous settings to disable auto expunging messages.
 Note that messages with a *\Deleted* flag will not be shown if auto EXPUNGE is enabled.

+In the debug panel, it is also possible to disable permanent delete confirmation and enable permanent delete from notifications (since version 1.2163).

 <br />

 <a name="faq161"></a>